Male Pattern Baldness: Symptoms and Causes

 The effects of DHT can accumulate over the course of your lifetime, meaning you’re more likely to notice significant hair loss as you get older.
 This is the main reason why pattern hair loss can often develop in your 40s, 50s, 60s or later.

-Remember that thing we said above about DHT sensitivity?
-Well, that's a thing regardless of your age.
-If you have a high level of sensitivity to DHT, you may notice the early signs of baldness developing as early as your late teens.
+However, age isn’t the only factor that’s involved in baldness in men.
+If you have a high level of sensitivity to DHT, you may notice the early signs of baldness developing in your 20s, 30s, or in your late teens.

 Medications